odroe/parrot/README.md

 This example will print `Hello Parrot` into the console.

-You're thinking, 'Isn't this complicating something simple? `, yes, it does in this hello example.
+You're thinking, `Isn't this complicating something simple?`, yes, it does in this hello example.

 But when you have a complex application, you will find that Parrot is very useful.